NormanDunbar/SuperBASIC-Manual/sphinx/source/KeywordsP.clean.rst

 This procedure simply stores the strings contents at the given address.
 Only the contents of the string are stored, the 2 bytes defining the length are not stored.
 The address may be odd or even.

-If the second parameter given is a numeric one or simply a number, beware, QDOS will convert it to the format that would be seen if the number was `PRINT <KeywordsP.clean.html#print>`__\ ed before storing it at the address.
+If the second parameter given is a numeric one or simply a number, beware, QDOS will convert it to the format that would be seen if the number was :ref:`print`\ ed before storing it at the address.
 For example, 1 million would be '1E6' which is arithmetically the same, but characterwise, very different.

 **EXAMPLE**